matthewbdaly/jquery.listfilter/README.md

 Listfilter
 ----------

 Listfilter is a jQuery plugin for filtering HTML lists.
-Check out the [demo](http://astutech.github.io/jquery.listfilter/)
+Check out the [demo](http://astutech.github.io/jquery.listfilter/) and try the [tests](http://astutech.github.io/jquery.listfilter/tests/)

 How do I use it?
 ================